mesutdurukal/abtesting/README.md

 1. Using `prforceGroups` to see a different test group, regardless of allocations: [link](https://abtesting-79wy.onrender.com/?prforceGroups=bgcolortst3)

-1. Basing color on Android vs. iOS user agent instead of random allocation: [link](https://abtesting-79wy.onrender.com/?defn=https://gist.githubusercontent.com/mesutdurukal/bd424fa4cfc069010882791004beb9d8/raw).
+1. Basing color on Android vs. iOS user agent instead of random allocation: [link](https://abtesting-79wy.onrender.com/?mydevice) which indeed goes to [link](https://abtesting-79wy.onrender.com/?defn=https://gist.githubusercontent.com/mesutdurukal/bd424fa4cfc069010882791004beb9d8/raw).
 If you're not on Android or iOS you won't see a background color.

 ## Building and Running Demo Locally